-(Noah) Steven J. Karrasch is certified by the National Certifying Board of Therapeutic Massage and Bodywork (NCBTMB) as a provider of continuing education.
-He is also licensed by the state of Arkansas as a continuing education provider.
-Noah teaches many classes of continuing education for massage therapists and bodyworkers in the Midwest as well as in the UK.
+(Noah) Steven J. Karrasch is licensed by the state of Arkansas as a Massage Therapy Instructor, a continuing education provider, and licensed in the state of Missouri as a massage therapist.
+Noah teaches many classes of continuing education for massage therapists and bodyworkers in the Midwest as well as infrequently in the UK, Malaysia and Crete.

 The CORE Bodywork training and certification process is four phases long, with an optional Phase V. There are specific goals for each class and to become certified as a CORE Bodyworker with Noah, all four segments must be completed.
 Levels II, III and IV have prerequisites; CORE I has none, though a massage certification is suggested.
 Many of these classes are held in Springfield, MO or London, England.
-Various 6-hour classes are held in other locations: Eureka Springs and Fayetteville, AR; Columbia, Kansas City and St. Louis, MO.
-Certain courses are also offered in the UK; primarily at NLSSM in north London, at Wynyard Park in Teesdale, and in Chiswick, Greater London.
+Various 6-hour classes are held in other locations.
+Certain courses are also offered by Noah’s faculty: Elizabeth Buri in KL,Malaysia, Pam Martin in Edinburgh, Scotland, Pentony O’Hagan and Nicola Reed in greater London, and Roxanne Portman, Naomi Lalonde and Abigail Showl in Arkansas.
 Watch the Upcoming CORE Bodywork Classes page for information.

 CORE II — Moving Forward: A 24 hour class; prerequisite is CORE I (as of May 2013 18 hours of other continuing education classes taught by Noah will no longer serve as pre-req for CORE II).
 Day one and two, techniques; day two review of CORE I recipe and demonstration on a model as well as video of deep fascia dissection.
 Day three work in recipe with partners, then with models.
 The purpose is to both give students many new techniques, challenge students to find the 'personal line' on each client, review the one session recipe, and prepare them for the five session recipe of CORE III.
 Also included in this class: seated back work, front of neck work, and emotional anatomy.
 Note: At any time in this process Noah or assigned instructors may choose not to certify a student after Level I if instructor believes the work of the student isn't consistent with CORE values.